mighty-gerbils/gerbil-persist/README.md

 - Support [CockroachDB](https://www.cockroachlabs.com/) as a replicated key-value store,
 - Implement our own shared-memory object database in the style of [manardb](https://github.com/danlentz/manardb).
+- Support synchronous data replication on [EthSwarm](https://www.ethswarm.org/) as well as IPFS.